 - Do not spit.

-- Stay at home if you are unwell and cannot manage your normal requirements of the day.
+- Stay at home if you are unwell and cannot manage the normal requirements of your day.

-- Do not send children to child care, crèche or school if they are unwell.
+- Do not send children to child care, kindergarten or school if they are unwell.

 - If you are prescribed antibiotics, take the entire course – do not stop because you are feeling better.